jimburton/shurly/README.md

 We can do that by differentiating between requests based on the `Accept` header.
 If a `POST` request is made with `Accept` set to `text/html` we will serve the response as a web page, as we currently do.
 If a `POST` request arrives with `Accept` set to `application/json`, we should return the response as a JSON object.
-We can use `curl` to set the headers:
+We can use `curl` to set the header and pass the form data:

 ```
-$ curl -i -H "Accept: text/html" -d "the_url=http://brighton.ac.uk" http://localhost:4567/
+$ curl -H "Accept: text/html" -d "the_url=http://brighton.ac.uk" http://localhost:4567/
 HTTP/1.1 200 OK
 Date: Mon, 02 Apr 2018 12:15:50 GMT
 Content-Type: text/html;charset=utf-8